The name of the layers of the earth's atmosphere. Upper layers of the atmosphere. Composition of the Earth's atmosphere

 Earth's atmosphere

-Mesosphere starts at an altitude of 50 km and extends up to 80-90 km.
-The temperature decreases with height with an average vertical gradient of (0.25-0.3)°/100 m.
+Mesosphere begins at an altitude of 50 km and extends to 80-90 km.
+Temperature decreases with height with an average vertical gradient of (0.25-0.3)°/100 m.
 The main energy process is radiant heat transfer.
-Complex photochemical processes involving free radicals, vibrationally excited molecules, etc., determine the glow of the atmosphere.
+Complex photochemical processes involving free radicals, vibrationally excited molecules, etc., cause the glow of the atmosphere.

 Mesopause